Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Emergence of the -L evy net

-We can make a comparison between the law of the surface parameterized by $\wt{\Gamma}_{j \delta}^{r,\delta}$ and that of a quantum disk weighted by its quantum area with quantum boundary length equal to $L$ as follows.
+We can make a comparison between the law of the surface parameterized by $\unexplored_{j \delta}^{r,\delta}$ and that of a quantum disk weighted by its quantum area with quantum boundary length equal to $L$ decorated by the $\delta$-approximation to $\QLE(8/3,0)$ as follows.
 First, we recall that this latter law can be encoded using the time-reversal of a $3/2$-stable L\'evy excursion with maximum at least $L$ starting from where it last hits $L$ and then run until it first hits $0$.